odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/tiger-country/_index.md

           bordering the state of Maharashtra.
 A typical Central Indian teak jungle, Pench supports a rich variety of wildlife, including the tiger, leopard, wild dog, gaur, sambar, chital and brilliant birdlife.
+      - type: hotel
+        url: >-
+          /destinations/india/states/madhya-pradesh/cities/pench/hotels/mahua-vann-pench/
+        title: Mahua Vann Pench
+        content: >-
+          Mahua Vann Pench is a boutique eco-resort, just 6km from the Turia Gate of Pench wildlife reserve.
+The resort is spread across a large estate, with a rivulet crossing right through.
+Each of the rooms is comfortably sized, tastefully decorated and equipped with modern amenities yet maintaining an earthen touch.
+        checkInDate: ''
+        checkInTime: ''
+        checkOutDate: ''
+        checkOutTime: ''
+        nights: ''
+  - day: 6
+    item:
       - type: excursion
         url: >-
           /destinations/india/states/madhya-pradesh/cities/pench/excursions/jeep-safari-in-pench-national-park/
+        title: Early-morning jeep safari in Pench National Park
         content: >-
           The undulating topography of Pench supports vegetation ranging from moist, sheltered valleys to open, dry deciduous forest.
 Pench always